Part 3. Interbank transfers

 As expected, this transaction has resulted in Account #1 being overdrawn £100 and Account #2 being in credit £100.
 As this is a perfectly legitimate transaction that anyone can carry out, the question that arises is what does the bank do when someone performs a transaction like this?

-Since this transaction happened at the same bank, all the bank has to do is record the transaction on its set of accounts, and since all banks use computerised records, this is carried out automatically.
+Since this transaction happened at the same bank, all the bank has to do is record it on its set of accounts, and since all banks use computerised records, this is carried out automatically.
 As this is Bank's first ever transaction, and it doesn't have any prior assets or liabilities, its balance sheet will be as follows:

 As you can see from Figure 3.2, the balance sheet satisfies the accounting equation.
 The bank's equity is still zero (the bank hasn't created any value or equity by allowing this transaction), and liabilities are equal to assets.
 Notice that the overdrawn deposit account, Account # 1, now represents an asset of the bank since it is money that is owed to the bank.